kenstuddy/Studio-Ghibli-API-Fetcher/README.md

 # Studio-Ghibli-API-Fetcher
-Web application featuring a RESTful API.
+Web application displaying movie descriptions and titles from a RESTful API.
 Created using PHP and JavaScript with jQuery and jQuery UI.